KFJC: 1971–1985

-In 1974, KFJC began broadcasting in stereo after 15 years of mono FM broadcast.
+In 1974, KFJC began broadcasting in stereo after 15 years of mono FM broadcast (see below).

-In the early 1970s, KFJC was a randomly block-formatted station, playing mainly bubblegum top 40, specialty/ethnic, or progressive rock, depending on the disc-jockey.
-Airshifts were assigned by the program director, but the schedule was not strict i.e. the station would sign off and on depending on whether the DJ showed up.
-Record service consisted of a smattering of 45s sent from a few of the major record labels.
-In 1973 several of the progressive-rock oriented students became very involved and vowed to clean up the lax formatting.
+From the late 1960s to 1972, KFJC was a block-formatted station run by students who were in a 2-year broadcasting program, playing mainly top 40, specialty/ethnic, or progressive rock, the disc-jockey's choice.
+Airshifts were assigned by the program director, but the schedule was loose and allowed for station sign-offs if slots were unfilled.
+Record service was intermittent with mostly single 45s being issued from the record companies.